 What do we need from you?

-We treat in a community setting.
+Treatment is in a community setting.

 Acupuncture is most effective for current health concerns when it is done regularly.
-We’ve found this to be especially true at the beginning of a course of treatment.
+I’ve found this to be especially true at the beginning of a course of treatment.
 Acupuncture is a PROCESS.
 It is very rare for any person to be able to resolve a problem completely with one treatment.
 Frequent treatment is much more likely to lead to relief.
-At your first visit, we will suggest a course of treatment based on the intensity and duration of your health concern.
+At your first visit, we will talk about a course of treatment based on the intensity and duration of your health concern.
 Twice a week is usually the minimum needed to get some momentum moving ahead with speed for a health issue – though more frequent visits are common for short periods of time if the problem is quite intense.
 If you don’t come in often enough or for enough treatments, acupuncture may not work as well for you.